All Episodes

 Recess is what you help little kids do.

-Were you taking time out from school?
+You're taking time out from school.

-During his speech at a national press club luncheon, the chairman of the House Judiciary Committee, John Conyers, questioned the point of lawmakers reading the health care bill.
+During his speech at a National Press Club luncheon, the chairman of the House Judiciary Committee, John Conyers, questioned the point of lawmakers reading the health care bill.

 I love these members.